hyper-neutrino/java-public/programs/ball-simulator/README.md

 The characters `<` and `>` "inject" the ball's value into whatever is to its left/right.
 Essentially, if a ball with value `X` reaches a control operator with metadata `X`, the operator will do nothing.
 This allows for condition statements, albeit rather confusing.
 The ball whose value was used is then destroyed.

-`I` and `D` increment/decrement a ball's value.
+`↑` and `↓` increment/decrement a ball's value.

-`,` prompts for the user's input and sets it as the ball's value; this is equivalent to destroying the ball and creating a new ball at that space with the same name.
+`↧` prompts for the user's input and sets it as the ball's value; this is equivalent to destroying the ball and creating a new ball at that space with the same name.

 `.` outputs the ball's value as `(char) value`.

-`P` outputs the ball's value as an integer.
+`↥` outputs the ball's value as an integer.

 Levitation is started only by the character `^` and is stopped by a ramp.